 Everyone's needs are different.
 Use these guidelines as a starting point for deciding how much money your emergency fund should have.

-1. At minimum, save three months of living expenses.
-These expenses include your mortgage, utilities, insurance, food, entertainment, debt repayment, school tuition, clothing and other daily living expenses.
-As an example, you should save $9,000 if your monthly living expenses total $3,000.
+- At minimum, save three months of living expenses.
+These expenses include your mortgage, utilities, insurance, food, entertainment, debt repayment, school tuition, clothing, and other daily living costs.
+For example, save $9,000 if your monthly living expenses total $3,000.

-2. If you have dependents, including a spouse, children or aging parents, save six months of living expenses.
-This figure protects your loved ones and accommodates the higher cost of living you may incur.
+- If you have dependents, including a spouse, children, or aging parents, save six months of living expenses to protect your loved ones and accommodate higher costs.

-3. If you're a high wage earner or concerned even a little bit about your business's financial future, save 12 months of living expenses.
-This figure is significant, but it gives you peace of mind in case something goes wrong.
+- If you're a high wage earner or are concerned about your business's financial future, save 12 months of living expenses to give you greater peace of mind.

 Where Should you Invest Your Emergency Fund?

-Because you need your emergency funds accessible, don't invest them in an account that will penalize you for withdrawing from it.
-Instead, consider a short-term certificate of deposit or a regular savings account at an online bank.
-Shop around to find the best interest rate.
+Because you need your emergency funds accessible, don't invest them in accounts that penalize withdrawals.
+Consider a short-term certificate of deposit or a regular savings account at an online bank, and shop around for the best interest rate.
+For broader information on insurance and personal finance topics, see Insurance & Personal Finance: Investments, Emergency Funds, Business and Insurer Risk.

 How Can you Boost Emergency Fund Savings?

 It can be intimidating to save thousands of dollars in an emergency fund, but you can do it one dollar at a time.
-Start saving money automatically from every paycheck.
-You can also give up a coffee or two each week and look for other ways to cut expenses.
-Consider selling unused items as you build your emergency fund, too.
+Start saving money automatically from every paycheck, give up a coffee or two each week, and look for other ways to cut expenses.
+Consider selling unused items as you build your emergency fund.
+For small businesses and organizations that run events, you may also review coverage options such as Fund Raisers Insurance.

 Saving an emergency fund gives you a cushion in case something happens to your business or at home.
-For more details about how much you should save, talk to your financial advisor or accountant.
+For more details about how much you should save, talk to your financial advisor or accountant or talk to an agent.